KumbiaPHP/ActiveRecord/README.en.md

     ]); //returns True or False on success or fail

     //adding a new record alternative
+    //please prefer this method by simplicity.
+    //save executes create method when primary key is missing
+    //and update ones when it exists
     $peopleObj = new People();
     $peopleObj->save([
         'name' => 'Edgard Baptista',